catoralonso/news_ai/README.md

 ## Architecture

-Frontend for GCP was in Lovable in the tab "Redaccion" were the agents, they dont work due to migration to Anthropic (check live demo above)
+Frontend for GCP was in Lovable in the tab "Redaccion" were the agents, they dont work due to migration to Anthropic
 > 🔗 **[Link](https://savia-nutricion-inteligente.lovable.app/)

 ```